ricardo-ch/ricardo-orbs/src/jobs/README.md

 - **additional_tests** is a list of additional steps to run, e.g. run tests on common.
 The default is: empty list
 - **work_dir** working directory for executing build and test commands

-Job runs install_build_test step, runs additional steps if there are any, and persist resulting `app` filet to workspace (to be used by following jobs)
+Job runs install_build_test step, runs additional steps if there are any, and persist resulting `app` file to workspace (to be used by following jobs)

 **Examples**